Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 - `'Branch' dropdown`: A dropdown to select the branch to run the pipeline from.
 - `'Remove deployed module' switch`: Can be enabled or disabled and controls whether the test-deployed resources are removed after testing.
 It is enabled by default.
-- `'Publish prerelease module' switch`: Can be enabled or disabled and allows you to publish a prerelease version for the corresponding module when running the pipeline from a branch different than [main|master].
+- `'Publish prerelease module' switch`: Can be enabled or disabled and allows publishing a prerelease version for the corresponding module when running the pipeline from a branch different than [main|master].
 It is disabled by default.
 For further information of how the input is processed refer to the [Publishing](./The%20CI%20environment%20-%20Publishing) dedicated page.

   <img src=".\media\CIEnvironment\modulePipelineInput.png" alt="Module Pipeline Input" height="300">